SoSyLqa/JKLM.FUN-BombParty-BOT/README.md

 # JKLM.FUN-BombParty-BOT 💣💣💣
-simple to use bot for BombParty on JKLM.FUN
+Almost legit and simple to use bot for BombParty on JKLM.FUN

 # HOW TO USE